-The unconscious mind routinely attempts to insert itself into our conscious thought throughout our day, in the form of Freudian Slips, where we mean to say one thing but accidentally say something else, through song lyrics that get stuck in our heads, day dreams, or remembering something important in the middle of a conversation about something else.
+The unconscious mind routinely attempts to insert itself into our conscious thought throughout our day, in the form of Freudian Slips, where we mean to say one thing but accidently say something else, through song lyrics that get stuck in our heads, day dreams, or remembering something important in the middle of a conversation about some something else.
 Unless we are someone who actively attended to unconscious communication, most of these clues to the burdens of our soul go unattended.

 The unconscious, savvy as it is, understand that a therapy session, with an unconscious focused therapist, is a worthy place to try to get seen.
 From thoughts on the way to therapy, opening statements upon entering the session, “casual” questions to the therapist, “different” topics brought into the same session, “random” comments made about a beverage in the session, a purse zipper, seeing a possible bug out of the corner of their eye… everything!
 In the short span of 50 minutes, the unconscious is making its efforts to be seen, by the client, and by us.

 During the prior week there is a scheduling mistake that is the fault of the therapist.
 It makes for a significant inconvenience for the client, including being unable to attend a session that week.
 At the start of the session there is an effort on the therapist’s part to discuss the incident.
-The client insists it is unproblematic and “no big deal.”
+The client insists it is non-problematic and “no big deal”.
 This following is the next topic the client brings to the session.

 Hear the rage and hostility.
 The client doesn’t know it is about us.
-They were sincere when they said it was “no big deal.”
+They were sincere when they said it was “no big deal”.
 We likely don’t want to know it is about us either.
 We might even try to sympathize with them, or try to help them figure out if they are getting the right medical help.